muhammadazhar1991/AI-based-Digital-Twin-and-Predictive-Maintenance-for-Sensor-Monitoring/README.md

-# 🔧 AI-Based Digital Twin and Predictive Maintenance for Sensor Monitoring
+# 🔧 AI-Based Digital Twin and Predictive Maintenance App for Sensor Monitoring

 This project is a MATLAB-based Digital Twin system for real-time sensor monitoring, anomaly detection, and predictive maintenance.